O JARGON BUSTER

 - JWOC

-Held in late July, for teams of up to 6 men and 6 women under 21.
+July, for teams of up to 6 men and 6 women under 21.
+An

 - JW1, JW2, JW5L, etc